barabulkit/Notes/EthicalHacking/CyberMentor/Practical/KioptrixVM/Kioptrix lvl1 Notes.md

 we need to specify cypher now and we will be able to connect, but we don't have password `ssh 192.168.1.101 -oKexAlgorithms=+diffie-hellman-group1-sha1 -oHostKeyAlgorithms=+ssh-dss -c aes128-cbc` so we doing this to see if connection banner can give us some info like ssh version if nmap wasn't able to get ssh version

+there is better way to fix this in note [[SSH client fix script]]

+next step is googling for version of software with "explot" addition, or using something like `searchsploit Samba 2.2.1a`